Orchestrate at Scale: Events Become Your #1 Growth Channel With Seamless Data Execution

 There are a few key elements that matter for effective execution, including:

-Your teams live in Salesforce, a marketing platform like Marketo or Eloqua, Slack, and email—not in your event platform.
+1. Native tool integration.
+Teams live in Salesforce, a marketing platform like Marketo or Eloqua, Slack, and email.
+Teams do not live in the event platform.
 Orchestration means signals show up where people already work.
-No extra logins or dashboard hunting.
-The intelligence comes to them.
+Orchestration means no extra logins, or dashboard hunting, or spreadsheet links.
+Orchestration means the intelligence comes to the teams.

+1. Contextual action.
+“Jane attended your session” is not intelligence.
 “Jane attended your session” is a log entry.
 Intelligence sounds more like: “Jane from Beta Industries attended your enterprise deployment session and brought two colleagues from her infrastructure team, shared that multi-cloud architecture is a priority, and downloaded your implementation guide.
-This is Beta’s fourth event touchpoint this year, and they have an open RFP with a close date at the end of this quarter.”
-That is something a rep can act on immediately.
-Everything else is faster noise.
+This is Beta’s fourth event touchpoint this year.
+Beta has an open RFP with a close date at the end of this quarter.”
+That intelligence is something a rep can act on immediately.
+Everything else is just faster noise.

 The Multi-Team Orchestration Problem

-Events are uniquely complex because they simultaneously serve multiple revenue teams: Marketing, Sales, and Customer Success.
-A single attendee’s behavior during an event can reveal different signals for different teams.
+Events are uniquely complex because events simultaneously serve multiple revenue teams.
+Revenue teams include Marketing, Sales, and Customer Success.
+A single attendee’s behavior throughout the course of an event can reveal different signals for different teams.

 For Marketing